kunalkhandelwal/kunalkhandelwal/README.md

 ### Hi there 👋
 ### I'm Kunal Khandelwal.
-I am pursuing my Master's at Purdue School of Science.
+I am pursuing my Master's at Purdue University.

 <!--
 **kunalkhandelwal/kunalkhandelwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.